 Reducing the odds of a crash requires a powerful combination of intelligence, automation, and connected data.
 That’s where Vyncs comes into the picture.
 After analyzing vehicle sensor data, Vyncs, a real-time GPS tracking device can provide actionable intelligence, which can further help drivers to be safer and more efficient on the roads.

-For example, the Vyncs device has a 3-axes accelerometer, which can detect acceleration and decelerations along 3 axes.
+For example, the Vyncs device has Agnik's proprietary AI and Machine Learning Technology, which can detect acceleration and decelerations along 3 axes.
 This allows one to detect unusual driving behavior.
 The Vyncs system also scores the drivers based on their quality of driving.
 That helps a parent or a fleet manager to identify emerging problems in driving behavior before those become the reason behind an accident.

 By letting you monitor your drivers’ driving behavior, Vyncs empowers you to take action to prevent driving without falling asleep behind the wheel.
 Also, by reviewing driver safety reports generated by Vyncs, you can keep tabs on changes (if any) in their driving performance - and be proactive about it.